Children’s Ringette includes Active Start, U10 and U12. The focus throughout Children’s Ringette is on fun and maximum participation.

 - No one goes to the penalty box, nothing is recorded on game sheet

-- Resume play by free pass from the “starting dot” of the team that didn’t commit the penalty/infraction.
+- Resume play by free pass from the “starting dot” or a goalie ring for the team that didn’t commit the penalty/infraction.

 Crease violations, stick violations